OskarCodes/SystolicECG/README.md

 I immensely appreciate any contribution to this project, no matter the size.
 Please feel free to make a pull request!
 If you have any questions, please do not hesitate to reach out.

 ## Licensing
-This project is licensed under the AGPL license.
+This project is licensed under the GPL-3.0 license.
 I chose this because I want all changes to Systolic and supporting software, no matter who by, to be accessible to everyone.